apachecn/pytorch-doc-zh/docs/1.0/torch.md

 Note

 The returned matrices will always be transposed, irrespective of the strides of the input matrices.
-That is, they will have stride &lt;cite&gt;(1, m)&lt;/cite&gt; instead of &lt;cite&gt;(m, 1)&lt;/cite&gt;.
+That is, they will have stride `(1, m)` instead of `(m, 1)`.

 Example: